Venkat-polagani7/Futain-IWP/README.md

 **FUNTAIN**

 Funtain is a dynamic website that offers a range of features to enhance your online experience.
-Whether you want to watch, upload or share videos, check the latest news updates or learn about your favorite recipes, Futain has got you covered.
+Whether you want to watch, upload or share videos, check the latest news updates or learn about your favorite recipes, Funtain has got you covered.

 **Features** :